suziW/flappy_bird/README.md

-# flappy_bird
-auto play flappy_bird algorithm use DQN
+# this project trained a Deep Q NetWork to auto play flappy bird game